Interspecies entanglement with impurity atoms in a lattice gas: Introduction

-As an example, in Fig.~1 we depict a two-component mixture in a lattice.
-In Fig.~1a, the two species are in a product state with no entanglement, as might be expected to occur in the ground state of a mixture with no interspecies interaction.
+As an example, in figure~\ref{figure1} we depict a two-component mixture in a lattice.
+In figure~\ref{figure1}(a), the two species are in a product state with no entanglement, as might be expected to occur in the ground state of a mixture with no interspecies interaction.
 If we trace over one species and ask what the reduced density operator is that describes the second species alone, we find it represents a pure state, with the atoms still delocalised, and with their momentum peaked at $p=0$.
-However, in Fig.~1b, we have an initial state of perfectly correlated dimers between the two species, with dimer momentum peaked at $p=0$.
+However, in figure~\ref{figure1}(b), we have an initial state of perfectly correlated dimers between the two species, with dimer momentum peaked at $p=0$.
 This represents an entangled state of the two species, and when we now trace over one species, the reduced density operator for the other species contains a mixture of all possible configurations, with a completely flat momentum distribution.

-Using numerical and analytical methods, we analyse this behaviour for different parameter regimes of both impurity and majority species particles.
+Below, using numerical and analytical methods, we analyse this behaviour for different parameter regimes of both impurity and majority species particles.
 We find complex behaviour that exhibits particular signatures associated with the quantum phase diagram of the Bose-Hubbard model for the majority species.
-In this sense, understanding the impurity-majority species entanglement can be useful as an alternative route to probe the complex many-body behaviour, either by observing the impurity atoms, or by observing their effect on the state of the majority atoms.
+In this sense, understanding the impurity-majority species entanglement can be useful as an alternative route to probing the complex many-body behaviour, either by observing the impurity atoms, or by observing their effect on the state of the majority atoms.
 At the same time, if the impurity atoms are being used as a probe in the sense of Refs.~\cite{Mcendoo2013,Cosco2018}, it may be important to minimise direct entanglement between the species, and we analyse requirements in simple example cases to achieve this regime.